SudoBrendan/lab-helm-101/workshop/content/exercises/helm-chart-first.md

 oc get all -l app.kubernetes.io/instance=my-release
 ```

-> QUIZ: Why was the label `app.kubernetes.io/instance` used to select our chart's resources?
+> QUIZ: Why was the label `app.kubernetes.io/instance` used to select your release's resources?
 Where is that label defined?
 >
 > <details><summary>Answer</summary>
 > This label is added to all (well, most) resources in the chart through the `"my-chart.labels"` function in `templates/_helpers.tpl`, which includes all the labels generated by the function `"my-chart.selectorLabels"` also defined in `templates/_helpers.tpl`.